 Action - Cllr Weale to contact Chris Burton or MtECP for a discussion on opportunities to work together on grasscutting and path clearance.

 Weedkiller.
 Cllrs Ferguson and Green asked that it be stated that no weedkillers be used on any of the areas in scope of the contract.
 Cllr Kidd responded that whilst he agreed that no weedkillers should be used in the general areas to be maintained, there was a need to use them in certain areas such as the walls of the Cawsand War Memorial and Boat Park, where considerable damage was being done by Valarium and ivy – and repairs would need to be carried out at considerable cost to the Community.
 Perhaps we could specify that only certain govt approved weedkillers could be used?
-Cllr Green replied that there were no eco-friendly weedkillers, and a recent incident over at Maker demonstrated the issues that can arise through inappropriate use.
-She proposed that removal of such weeds by hand was a suitable alternative.
+Cllr Green proposed that removal of such weeds by hand was a suitable alternative.
 Cllr Weale observed that this would involve much more time and effort - and reliance on volunteers that were not forthcoming.
 In reality a balance has to be struck.

 No-Mow-May Initiative.
 Cllr Ferguson was keen to see that this should be included and it now had been.